 It’s not as practical as the dimensions would suggest, while parking the G-Class could be tricky

-The old G-Class was very much like the Land Rover Defender, because the size of the cabin didn’t really match the exterior dimensions.
-While there’s certainly more room in the latest G-Class, it doesn’t offer the same amount of space as the other SUVs in the Mercedes range.
+The old G-Class was very much like the old Land Rover Defender, because the size of the cabin didn’t really match the exterior dimensions.
+While there’s certainly more room in the latest G-Class, much as there is in the new Defender, it doesn’t offer the same amount of space as the other SUVs in the Mercedes range.

 Indeed, while the GLE impresses us with its large cabin and third row of seats, the G-Class feels more intimate and there’s no seven-seat option.
 In many ways, this is part of the G’s charm – it’s hard to criticise it for staying true to its roots.